IT Compliance Analyst Jobs in USA with Visa Sponsorship

 Does IT Compliance Analyst qualify as a specialty occupation for H-1B purposes?

-Yes, IT Compliance Analyst consistently qualifies as a specialty occupation under H-1B requirements.
+Yes, IT Compliance Analyst consistently qualifies as a specialty occupation under H-1B visa requirements.
 USCIS looks for roles where a bachelor's degree in a specific field, information systems, computer science, or cybersecurity, is a normal entry requirement.
 The technical nature of compliance frameworks like SOX, HIPAA, and PCI-DSS supports that standard.
 Generic business degrees without a technical concentration can complicate approval, so degree-to-role alignment in your petition matters.

 Which employers are most likely to sponsor an IT Compliance Analyst?